Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.6.0/README.md

 To address this, you may find all DLLs under `Contact CI Unity SDK/Runtime/Core/_DLLs`.
 Set each DLL's CPU setting to `x86_64`.
 If you are performing builds, this will also have to be done so the DLLs are included with 64-bit builds, and excluded for 32-bit builds.

 You may also have to enable `Load on startup` under `Plugin load settings`.
 The Unity editor will have to be restarted for this to take effect.

+#### My `.apk` doesn't have hand tracking!
+Starting the app gives a “Switch to Controllers” prompt.

+Make sure your Oculus project settings don’t have **Hand Tracking Support** set to `Controllers Only`.
+Setting it to `Hands Only` is recommended.
+These settings can be found on the main `OVRManager` component in the scene or under `Assets/Oculus/OculusProjectConfig.asset`.

+#### An error occurred while resolving packages: . . . com.contactci.unity has invalid dependencies or related test packages: com.ultraleap.tracking (dependency): Package [com.ultraleap.tracking@5.11.0] cannot be found

+You need to add the scoped registry for Ultraleap hand tracking support, [see Setup above](#setup).

+#### error CS0246: The type or namespace name 'OVRManager' could not be found (are you missing a using directive or an assembly reference?)

+You need to import [the Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) for full Quest hand tracking support.

 <strong>Please contact us at support@contact.ci with any questions.</strong>